pametnijazgrada/OpenFRM/README.md

 OpenFRM is provided as-is.
 A manual is available at [MOBA.coop](https://www.moba.coop/).

-You can report issues here on GitHub.
+You can open issues on GitHub.
 If you need to contact the coordinators for other reasons, use: openfrm@moba.coop

 ## initial development